 These are ideas for us as adults with our own Mothers but are also for our children, and there are some great ideas for grandmothers too.

 The woman who makes a sweet, beautiful home, filling it with love and prayer and purity, is doing something better than anything else her hands could find to do beneath the skies.
 A true mother is one of the holiest secrets of home happiness.
 God sends many beautiful things to this world, many noble gifts; but no blessing is richer than that which He bestows in a mother who has learned love’s lessons well, and has realized something of the meaning of her sacred calling.J.R.
 Miller

-What I love most about this day, is it's another chance to be intentional in reminding your mom, or or grandmother how much you love them!
+What I love most about this day is it’s another chance to be intentional in reminding your mom or grandmother how much you love them!

 25 Thoughtful Mother’s Day Gift Ideas: